Cherry Shrimp Guide

 Cherry shrimp have a relatively short life span, with most individuals living between 1 to 3 years.
 They are prolific breeders and can produce many offspring in their lifetime.
 They are oviparous, meaning they lay their eggs, which the male fertilizes.

-A cherry shrimp with eggsOpens in a new tab. is called being berried.
+A cherry shrimp with eggs is called being berried.

-The eggs are typically carried by the female shrimpOpens in a new tab. for 3-4 weeks, depending on the temperature, until they hatch into tiny shrimp identical to the parents.
+The eggs are typically carried by the female shrimp for 3-4 weeks, depending on the temperature, until they hatch into tiny shrimp identical to the parents.
 The tiny shrimp then go through several molts as they grow and mature until adulthood.

 In an aquarium setting, red cherry shrimp are known for their ability to breed and reproduce quickly, which can result in large populations of shrimp over time.
 This is why monitoring their populations and maintaining proper water conditions is essential, as overcrowding can lead to stress, disease, and mass deaths.
 Additionally, it is essential to provide plenty of cover and food sources for the shrimp, as this can help to ensure that the population remains healthy and thriving.